 On a technical side the film is moderately paced and that works perfectly with the nature of the story.
 It also knows not to waste time or hang around too long at slightly over 90 minutes.
 The cinematography by Lukas Ettlin is perfectly moody, the make-up portraying Maggie’s slow and tortuous transformation are excellent and there is a simple and atmospheric score by David Wingo.

 I was blown away by this movie.
-Not only are their some wonderful performances and direction but, the film carries an emotional intensity that is powerful and effecting.
+Not only are there some wonderful performances and direction, but the film carries an emotional intensity that is powerful and effecting.
 Maggie packs a punch despite operating in subtly and is all the more refreshing for it.
-This is not a zombie movie, nor an action movie but, an intimate portrayal of a slow and horrifying transformation and the effect it has on the subject and those around them.
+This is not a zombie movie, nor an action movie, but an intimate portrayal of a slow and horrifying transformation and the effect it has on the subject and those around them.
 It’s a powerful and emotionally draining film with a movie icon, as we have never seen him before…and more good work from a star on the rise.
 A great indie movie with some remarkable performances.
 Henry Hobson is a filmmaker to watch for sure!
 One of the best movies of the year and I can’t recommend it enough.